Answers to the Most Common Questions about NDIS

 Can I receive NDIS funding?

-To be eligible for the NDIS you must:
+To be eligible for the NDIS, you must:

-• Be aged between 7 and 65 years, and
+• Be aged between 9 and 65 years, and

-How does the NDIS define ‘permanent and significant’ disability?
+How does the NDIS define ‘permanent impairment’?

 What disabilities are likely to be eligible for NDIS funding?